keikoproj/governor/pkg/reaper/README.md

 #### Blocking PDBs due to Crashlooping Pods

 When all pods are in CrashLoopBackOff, the PDB might allow zero disruption even if it is correctly configured, however it would be irrelevant to block the draining in this case since pods keep crashing.
-If there is atleast a single pod in the PDB's target which is CrashLoopBackOff, with more than 3 restarts, and the PDB is blocking (allowing zero disruptions), the PDB will be considered reapable.
+If there is atleast a single pod in the PDB's target which is CrashLoopBackOff, with more than `--crashloop-restart-count` restarts, and the PDB is blocking (allowing zero disruptions), the PDB will be considered reapable.

+If `--all-crashloop` is set to false (default true), a single pod in CrashLoopBackOff with the above conditions will cause the PDB to be reapable.

 ```bash
 NAME                    READY   STATUS             RESTARTS   AGE